gelic-idealab/design-critique/README-SESSION-DURING-QUEST.md

 ## Learn to use Komodo

+### Show the menu

+1. Switch to a right-handed menu by pressing the Komodo menu button (`Y`) on your left controller.
+2. Press the Komodo menu button (`B`) on your right controller to switch back to a left-handed menu.
+3. Press either menu icon to show and hide the menu.

+### Use the menu

+1. Point your hand at the menu.
+2. Press the trigger button.

-1. Calibrate your height
+### Calibrate your height

-2. Hide your menu
+1. Open `Settings`.
+2. Press `Calibrate Height` if you are able to stand.
+3. If not, press the `+` or `-` buttons until you are at a comfortable height.

-3. Look for others
+### Look for others

+Wave to your peers!

-4. Teleport and snap-turn
+### Teleport

+1. Press and hold the thumbstick like a button.
+2. Aim at the floor.
+3. Let go of the thumbstick.
+4. NOTE: due to a bug in fashion-v0.2.0 (core-v0.2.3), sometimes, you need to teleport twice to land at the correct height.
+Our apologies.

+### Snap turn (rotate your view)

+Quickly flick the thumbstick left or right.

-5. Move and rotate a model
+### Move and rotate a model

+1. Place your hand in a model.
+2. Squeeze the grip button.
+3. Move your hand.
+4. Let go of the grip button.

-6. Stretch a model
+### Stretch a model

+1. Place both hands in a model.
+2. Squeeze both grip buttons.
+3. Move both hands.
+4. Let go of both grip buttons.

-7. Lock a model
+### Lock and unlock a model

+1. Open your menu
+2. Select the white square (or lock icon) to the left of the model name.

 ## Exit the session